charlielittle/data-lineage-catalog/data-lineage-catalog/README.md

 Multiple output formats demonstrate how lineage information can be transformed for different audiences, including technical diagrams for developers and interactive interfaces for business stakeholders.

+### Enterprise-Scale Performance Testing

+The large-scale generator enables comprehensive testing of MongoDB performance characteristics under realistic enterprise workloads.
+By generating datasets ranging from thousands to millions of nodes, you can observe how query response times, memory usage, and indexing strategies perform as data volume increases.
+This testing reveals practical scaling thresholds and helps validate schema design decisions before production deployment.

+The performance testing framework creates datasets that follow enterprise architectural patterns, including realistic relationship densities, transformation depth, and metadata complexity.
+This approach provides more accurate performance insights than simple synthetic data because it reflects the query patterns and data distributions found in actual enterprise data lineage systems.

 ## Development

 ### Testing the Schema Implementation